 From the little-known secrets to the best learning resources and apps, we've covered every angle to save you serious amounts of time , money and hassle.

 Chapter 1: An introduction to the Theory Test

 In this chapter, we’re going to cover a few fundamentals about the Theory Test.

-The Theory Test is a compulsory digital test that all UK learner drivers must take and pass before they can book a practical driving examination.
+The Theory Test is a compulsory digital test that all UK learner drivers must take and pass before they can even book a practical test.

 It was first introduced in 1996 by the Driver & Vehicle Standards Agency (DVSA), the government body responsible for driving education.
-The DVSA is not to be confused with the Driver & Vehicle Licensing Agency (DVLA), which issues provisional and full driving licences.
+The DVSA is not to be confused with the Driver & Vehicle Licensing Agency (DVLA), which is the organisation that issues provisional and full driving licences.

 Originally a written exam, the Theory Test was computerised in 2000.

 There have been several iterations to the test over the years.
 At the moment, there are 2 parts to the Theory Test and you’ll sit both of them on the same day.